There are now 3 possible online modes for units:

 - 6 points

 - Students examine philosophical foundations, developmental principles and conceptual frameworks for the Arts, and for education in and through them.
-Active participation in arts tasks focus on extending students' own artistic competencies and their integration in early childhood and primary teaching.
+Active participation in arts tasks focus on extending students' own artistic competencies and their integration in primary teaching.
 The unit deals with the unique agency of the arts and artistic expression in comprehensive and integrated child development through everyday play, practice, teaching and learning.

 - Students are able to (1) demonstrate a comprehensive understanding of the basis for, and key developmental principles in, arts education; (2) demonstrate knowledge of key arts concepts, and self-reflection in relation to their professional learning needs in the arts; (3) demonstrate basic competencies in handling simple materials and forms in the arts and music; (4) plan, implement and assess learning activities to support the development of artistic and expressive competencies; (5) integrate art and music ideas, concepts and activities within a wide range of early childhood and primary curriculum areas; (6) demonstrate knowledge of a range of resources, including ICTs that engage primary and early childhood students with the arts; and (7) self-reflect in relation to their professional learning needs in the arts.